Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 Promotion rules - QA team cutting release, manual steps for ops team to deploy.

+Went down Jenkins route - bolting the CD concept on existing CI systems is a common approach, but doesn't work.
+Death to Jenkins!
+Think of systems as end-to-end pipelines.
+Build + Deployment, not just build.

 ## What will we do now?
 What needs to happen next?